Affiliate Disclosure

 The ADA is great for finding dietary recommendations and tips for planning meals.
 They also offer meal prep advice so caregivers can spend less time.

-One day may be strength training with resistance bands, followed by a day with a brisk 30-minute walk.
 Do it together!
-Get these new, healthy habits into your routine and make the experience more fun and easier to adjust to.
+Get these new, healthy habits into your routine, making the experience more fun and easier to adjust.

 Make new daily routines and habits.